vvduth/blog/README.md

 # blog

-## A project with Postgre SQL, node JS , React and websocket
+## A project with Postgre SQL, node JS , React, Tailwind CSS and Socket.io